NadjaUvA/Programmeerproject/README.md

 ![image of application](/doc/application.PNG)

-By clicking the button on top of the charts, the user is able to reset the values to the European average values in 2015.
+By clicking the button on top of the charts, the user is able to reset the values of the circle menu and the radar chart to the European average values in 2015.
+The stacked graph will be removed from the page.

 ![image of reset button](/doc/resetButton.PNG)